majiabin2020/openclaw-multi-agent-wizard/README.md

 # OpenClaw Multi-Agent Wizard

-A beginner-friendly Codex/OpenClaw skill that helps users create OpenClaw multi-agent setups step by step, with a strong focus on simple explanations, Feishu onboarding, and safe defaults.
+A beginner-friendly OpenClaw skill that helps users create OpenClaw multi-agent setups step by step, with a strong focus on simple explanations, Feishu onboarding, and safe defaults.

 ## GitHub Description